dougeby/IntuneDocs/intune/in-development.md

 ## Role-based access control

 ### Default scope tag <!-- 3702875 -->
-A new built in default scope tag will be available.
-All un-tagged Intune objects that support scope tags will be automatically assigned to the default scope tag.
+A new built-in default scope tag will be available.
+All untagged Intune objects that support scope tags will be automatically assigned to the default scope tag.
 The **Default** scope tag will be added to all existing role assignments to maintain parity with the admin experience today.
 If you don't want an admin to see Intune objects with default scope tags, remove the default scope tag from the role assignment.
-This features is similar to the security scopes feature in System Center Configiuration Manager.
+This feature is similar to the security scopes feature in System Center Configuration Manager.

 <!-- ***********************************************-->
 ## Security